mljs/bit-array/README.md

 ## Methods

+All exported methods are static and do not change the original array unless indicated otherwise.
+Numbers in array arguments are treated as 32-bit signed integers.
+The library is designed with speed in mind so argument type and length are not checked.

 ### count(arr)

-Calculates the sum of the amount of `1` in the numbers.
-This is also known as [Hamming weight](https://en.wikipedia.org/wiki/Hamming_weight)
+Computes the amount of `1`s in the array.
+This is also known as [Hamming weight](https://en.wikipedia.org/wiki/Hamming_weight).

 ### and(arr1, arr2)

-Calculates the logical [AND](https://en.wikipedia.org/wiki/Logical_conjunction) operation using the numbers in the arrays as 32-bits binaries.
-The arrays needs to have the same length
+Computes the logical [AND](https://en.wikipedia.org/wiki/Logical_conjunction) operation and returns the result in a new array.

 ### or(arr1, arr2)

-Calculates the logical [OR](https://en.wikipedia.org/wiki/Logical_disjunction) operation using the numbers in the arrays as 32-bits binaries.
-The arrays needs to have the same length
+Computes the logical [OR](https://en.wikipedia.org/wiki/Logical_disjunction) operation and returns the result in a new array.

 ### xor(arr1, arr2)

-Calculates the logical [XOR](https://en.wikipedia.org/wiki/Logical_biconditional) operation using the numbers in the arrays as 32-bits binaries.
-The arrays needs to have the same length
+Computes the logical [XOR](https://en.wikipedia.org/wiki/Logical_biconditional) operation and returns the result in a new array.

 ### not(arr)

-Calculates the logical [NOT](https://en.wikipedia.org/wiki/Negation) operation using the numbers in the array as 32-bits binaries.
-Don't forget that will be interpreted as a signed integer.
+Computes the logical [NOT](https://en.wikipedia.org/wiki/Negation) operation and returns the result in a new array.

 ### getBit(arr, n)

+Returns `true` if the bit at position `n` is 1, `false` if it is 0.

-Imagine that you have an array of 4-bit numbers like this `['0001','1010']`, the 0th position will be `0` because is the most significant bit of the 0th element of the array, and the 4th position will be `1`, because will be the most significant bit in the 1st element of the array (remember that the real number of bits for a number in this case is 32).
+Imagine that you have an array of 4-bit numbers like this `['0001', '1010']`, the 0th position will be `0` because it is the most significant bit of the 0th element of the array, and the 4th position will be `1`, because will be the most significant bit in the 1st element of the array (remember that the true number of bits for a number in this case is 32).

 ### setBit(arr, n, val)

-Imagine that you have an array of 4-bit numbers like this `['0001','1010']`, the 0th position will be `0` because is the most significant bit of the 0th element of the array, and the 4th position will be `1`, because will be the most significant bit in the 1st element of the array (remember that the real number of bits for a number in this case is 32).

-The logical function to update the value is based in `(a & c) | (¬a & b)`, where `a` is a binary number that is 1 only in the `n` position and 0 otherwise, `c` is the new desired value and `b` is the original value.
+Sets the bit at position `n` to 1 if `val` is a [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) value, otherwise sets it to 0.

-### toString(arr)
+### toBinaryString(arr)

-Translate an array of numbers to a string of bits, so `[0]` will be `00000000000000000000000000000000` and so on.
+Converts an array of numbers to a string representation of the bits, so `toBinaryString([1])` will return `'00000000000000000000000000000001'`.
+The length of the string will be `arr.length * 32`.

+### parseBinaryString(str)

+Converts a string representation of bits to an array, so `parseBinaryString('00000000000000000000000000000010')` will return `[2]`.
+This is the exact inverse of `toBinaryString`.

-### parseString(str)
+### toHexString(arr)

-Creates an array of number based in the boolean string, so `00000000000000000000000000000000` will be `[0]` and so on.
+Converts an array of numbers to a hexadecimal representation of the bits, so `toHexString([-1])` will return `'ffffffff'`.
+The length of the string will be `arr.length * 8`.

+### parseHexString(str)

+Converts a hexadecimal representation of bits to an array, so `parseHexString('00000010ffff0000')` will return `[16, -65536]`.

 ### toDebug(arr)

-Creates a human readable string of the array in the format:
+Returns a human-readable string from the array in the format:

 ```shell
 0000: 0000 1000 1111 1000 0011 1101 1111 0001